 - Install FreeOffice on the built-in hard drive of your Linux PC.
 This lets you work with FreeOffice in the regular way, even without a USB flash drive.

-- Create a folder on the USB flash drive and copy the contents of the FreeOffice application folder (for example, /usr/share/freeoffice2016) to this folder:
+- Create a folder on the USB flash drive and copy the contents of the FreeOffice application folder (usually /usr/share/freeoffice2018) to this folder:

 - In the new folder on the USB flash drive, create a file with the name portable.txt.
 Its content does not matter: